Women in the United States Senate

 This article covers the history of women in the United States Senate and various milestones achieved by female senators.
 It includes a list of all women who have served in the Senate, a list of current female senators, and a list of states represented by women in the Senate.
 The first female U.S. senator, Rebecca Latimer Felton, represented Georgia for a single day in 1922, and the first woman elected to the Senate, Hattie Caraway, was elected from Arkansas in 1932.
-Fifty-nine women have served in the upper house of the United States Congress since its establishment in 1789.
-As of January 3, 2023, there are 25 women (15 Democrats, 9 Republicans, and 1 Independent) serving as U.S. senators.
+As of January 2025, 64 women have served in the upper house of the United States Congress, of which 26 (16 Democrats and 10 Republicans) are currently serving (out of 100 possible seats).